<> <> <> <>

 Cleansing in the morning is a super simple quick step.
 The aim is just to remove any sweat from the night before and start with a clean canvas.

-UV rays can still cause premature ageing, even if it's cloudy.
+Oh, and keep in mind that UV rays can still cause premature ageing, even if it's cloudy, so don't skip the SPF just because the sun isn't out.

 Sunscreen is king